workingDog/SwiftUIColorSlider/README.md

 **ColorSlider** is a SwiftUI view (beta 5 and 6) that displays a color slider.
-It is used to select a color from a range of colors.
+It is used to dynamically select a color from a range of colors or grayscale.

 The main elements are **ColorSlider.swift** and **ColorObject.swift**, see the demo in **ContenView.swift** for how to use it in your code.